zendframework/zend-expressive/doc/book/features/helpers/url-helper.md

   - If no `$params` are provided, and the `$routeName` does not match the currently matched route, or if no route result is present, then no substitutions will be made.
+- `$queryParams` is an array of query string arguments to include in the generated URI.
+- `$fragmentIdentifier` is a string to use as the URI fragment.
+- `$options` is an array of options to provide to the router for purposes of controlling URI generation.
+As an example, zend-router can consume "translator" and "text_domain" options in order to provide translated URIs.

 Each method will raise an exception if: